Pigeon (Columba Livia)

 Pigeon prevention and control is something Strategic Industries is very familiar with in and around Atlanta.
-For the home and business owner’s part, it’s imperative to make roosting areas undesirable; fill in gaps and voids around the home or office that make ideal nesting spaces; and ensure that food sources and standing water are unavailable.
+For the property owner’s part, it’s imperative to make roosting areas undesirable; fill in gaps and voids around the property that make ideal nesting spaces; and ensure that food sources and standing water are unavailable.

 English House Sparrow

 Small, chunky birds with broad chests, short tails and rounded heads

 Males are gray and white with black bibs, and females are more consistently colored dingy gray and brown with striped backs

 Human dwellings and among trees near populated areas; agricultural settings, such as farmland

 House sparrows clean themselves in dust baths, tossing dirt all over their feathers – the small hole this action creates is often defended against other sparrows

 About the House Sparrow